What Is Mochi?

 Mochi is made by pounding steamed rice using mortar and pestle.
 Nowadays, people often make mochi using mochi-making machine.

 Mochi is eaten with various types of toppings.
-For example, putting soy sauce, kinako (soybean flour), and so on.
+For example, putting soy sauce, kinako (roasted soybean flour), and so on.
 There is mochi food called “shiruko” which is sweet red bean soup with mochi.
 And, if you put the sweet bean paste inside, it will become anko-mochi.
 (Anko means sweet red bean paste.)

 Here are examples of how to eat mochi.